 Everywhere else: 1

-- Citibank Rewards airline partners: Virgin Australia (2:1 conversion), Singapore Airlines (2.5:1 conversion)
+- Citibank Rewards airline partners for Signature members: Virgin Australia (2:1 conversion), Singapore Airlines (2.5:1 conversion)

 - Converting your Citibank points into frequent flyer points, this gives you (per $1 spent):